FY22 Federal Funds

 - Necessary expenditures incurred due to the public health emergency of COVID-19,

 - Related costs not accounted for in the most recent adopted budget, and

 - Costs incurred between March through December 2020.

-The second stimulus, the Consolidated Appropriations Act, provided an additional $900 billion in stimulus relief and extended the availability of CARES-CRF funding by one year, through December 31, 2021.
-This second stimulus package provided a second round of Elementary and Secondary School Emergency Relief (ESSER) funding to the Boston Public Schools, as well as a brand new Emergency Rent Relief program awarded to the Department of Neighborhood Development.
+The second stimulus, the Coronavirus Response and Relief Supplemental Appropriations Act, provided an additional $900 billion in stimulus relief and extended the availability of CARES-CRF funding by one year, through December 31, 2021.
+This second stimulus package provided a second round of Elementary and Secondary School Emergency Relief (ESSER II) funding to the Boston Public Schools, as well as a brand new Emergency Rent Relief program awarded to the Department of Neighborhood Development.

 The American Rescue Plan Act (ARPA) of 2021

-The American Rescue Plan Act (ARPA) of 2021 is a $1.9 trillion stimulus bill providing hundreds of millions in federal funding to the City, the Boston Public Schools. and other local organizations over the next five fiscal years.
+The American Rescue Plan Act (ARPA) of 2021 is a $1.9 trillion stimulus bill providing hundreds of millions in federal funding to the City, the Boston Public Schools. and other local organizations through December 2024.